jornada-im/jrn_metadata/docs/JRN_metadata_standards.md

 Multiple \<keywordSet\> elements can be defined.
 Optionally they may be labeled with a specific vocabulary they are taken from using the \<keywordThesaurus\> tag.
 The Jornada Basin LTER uses these keyword thesauri:

 * [LTER Controlled Vocabulary](http://vocab.lternet.edu/vocab/vocab/index.php) - required to describe the subject matter of each data package
-* [Jornada specific thesauri](https://github.com/jornada-im/jrn_metadata_standards) - currently there are 2, which are still in development.
+* [Jornada-specific thesauri](https://github.com/jornada-im/jrn_metadata_standards) - currently there are 3, which are still in development.
+  - "JRN Dataset Keywords" include subject matter, funding, time span, and other JRN LTER specific terms.
+  - "Jornada Project Names" include the descriptive names of abbreviations of studies or projects taking place in Jornada Basin (affiliated with JRN LTER or not)
+  - "Jornada Place Names" include the place names of important study locations or geographic features.
+These overlap with the "Jornada Place Names" in many cases.
 * [LTER Core Areas](https://lternet.edu/core-research-areas/)
 * EML creators can also define keywords independent of these vocabularies (no \<keywordThesaurus\> tag).

-From the Jornada thesauri, be sure to include:
+From the Jornada-specific thesauri, be sure to include:

-* A Jornada placename keyword
-* A Jornada study name keyword
+* At least one subject matter term from the "JRN Dataset Keyword" list.
+* Any relevant terms from the "Jornada Project Names" list
+* Any relevant placenames from the "Jornada Place Names" list
-* The Jornada study ID as "study {NNN}", where {NNN}
- is the 3 digit study ID within the package ID (middle 3 digits)
+* The Jornada study ID as "study {NNN}", where {NNN} is the 3 digit study ID within the package ID (middle 3 digits).
+List this as a "Jornada Project Name" keyword.

-* Either the "core" or "non-core" keyword
+The keywords "core" and "signature" may be added to EML documents, but the plan at this point is to keep a separate list of packages with these designations and then cross-reference those lists during searches of the JRN data catalog.

 ## \<intellectualRights\>